Denoising-Contrastive Alignment for Continuous Sign Language Recognition: Experiments

 \subsection{Datasets and Evaluation}

-\textbf{RWTH-2014 \cite{koller2015continuous}.} It consists of video recordings of weather forecast sign language interpreters delivering 6,842 sentences interpreted by 9 signers, composed of 1,295 sign language vocabulary.
+\textbf{PHOENIX-2014 \cite{koller2015continuous}.} This benchmark was recorded from public sign language interpreters of weather forecasts, and it delivers 6,842 sentences interpreted by 9 signers, composed of 1,295 sign language gloss vocabulary.
+Additionally, the PHOENIX-2014 dataset is officially divided into the train set, dev set, and test set with 5,672, 540, and 629 videos.

-\textbf{RWTH-2014T\cite{camgoz2018neural}.} It is a widely utilized resource for continuous sign language recognition~(CSLR) and sign language translation~(SLT) tasks.
-It contains 1,085 vocabularies for the CSLR task.
-All videos are divided into 7,096, 519, and 642 videos for the training, development, and test sets.
+\textbf{PHOENIX-2014T\cite{camgoz2018neural}.} This benchmark is widely utilized for both continuous sign language recognition~(CSLR) task and sign language translation~(SLT) task.
+It contains 1,085 sign language gloss vocabulary for the CSLR task, and all videos are officially divided into 7,096, 519, and 642 videos for the training, dev, and test sets, respectively.

-\textbf{CSL-Daily\cite{zhou2021improving}.} It is a large Chinese CSLR dataset for both continuous sign language recognition and sign language translation~(SLT) tasks.
-It records 2000 vocabulary and it is divided into 18,401, 1,077, and 1,176 videos for the training, development, and test sets for the CSLR task.
+\textbf{CSL-Daily\cite{zhou2021improving}.} This benchmark is a large Chinese CSLR dataset for both continuous sign language recognition~(CSLR) task and sign language translation~(SLT) task.
+Specifically, the CSLR task records 2000 sign language vocabulary and it is officially divided into 18,401, 1,077, and 1,176 videos for the training, dev, and test sets.

-\textbf{Evaluation metric.} In this work, the word error rate~(WER) metric is adopted for the CSLR evaluation.
-The WER belongs to the edit distance, which measures the minimum number of substitutions~(\#sub), deletions~(\#del), and insertions~(\#ins) operation needed to convert the predicted sentence to the associated reference sentence.
+\textbf{Evaluation metric.} This work adopts the word error rate~(WER) metric for the CSLR evaluation {and employs the compression of information stored in weights (IIW)~\cite{PIB2022} to present the generalization error~(i.e., the accuracy difference on the test and training datasets) of neural networks.} Specifically, the WER belongs to the edit distance, which measures the minimum number of substitutions~(\#sub), deletions~(\#del), and insertions~(\#ins) operation needed to convert the predicted gloss sequence to the associated reference gloss sequence.
 The WER calculation method is as follows: